anmeisel/permacomputing-club/README.md

 ## Credits

-Inspired by Elliott Cost's Website Template Styling (https://sites.elliott.computer/html-templates): Memory site was inspired by [Piper Haywood](https://piperhaywood.com) and [Zinzy Waleson Geene](https://www.zinzy.website) websites.
+Some styling was used from [Elliott Cost's Memory Site](https://sites.elliott.computer/html-templates) which was inspired by [Piper Haywood](https://piperhaywood.com) and [Zinzy Waleson Geene](https://www.zinzy.website) websites.

 ## Project Structure